GSMA

-The GSM Association (commonly referred to as 'the GSMA' or Global System for Mobile Communications, originally Groupe Spécial Mobile) is a non-profit industry organisation that represents the interests of mobile network operators worldwide.
+The GSM Association (GSMA) is a non-profit trade association that represents the interests of mobile network operators worldwide.
 More than 750 mobile operators are full GSMA members and a further 400 companies in the broader mobile ecosystem are associate members.
-The GSMA represents its members via industry programmes, working groups and industry advocacy initiatives.

 History

-The GSMA was formed in 1995 as the 'GSM MoU Association' as a body to support and promote mobile operators using the GSM (Global System for Mobile communications) standard for cellular networks.
+The GSMA was formed in 1995 as the GSM MoU Association as a body to support and promote mobile operators using the GSM (Global System for Mobile communications) standard for cellular networks.
 It traces its history back to a memorandum of understanding signed in 1987 by 13 operators in 12 countries that committed to deploying GSM for mobile services.

 Membership and governance

 Full membership of the GSMA is open to licensed mobile operators using a GSM family technology.
 Approximately 750 such operators around the world are full GSMA members.
 Associate membership of the GSMA is open to non-operator companies active in the mobile ecosystem.
 These include handset and device makers, software companies, equipment providers and Internet companies, as well as organisations in industry sectors such as financial services, healthcare, media, transport and utilities.
 There are approximately 400 GSMA member companies in this category.